 This past year we have hosted guest speakers, made presentations, led meetings, expanded our e-mail hotline, given river tours, coordinated conservation forums, supported funding for Wild and Scenic Rivers, asked for the protection of up-front funding of the Garden State Preservation Trust, printed “No Wake” signs, attended the Governor’s forums on Smart Growth, banded a record 60 osprey chicks, erected new osprey platforms, and participated in the planning of Bayday, the Cumberland County Raptor and Purple Martin Festivals, and so much more.

-Individuals continue to memorialize the passing of loved ones that cherished the out-of-doors, by asking that donations be made to our organization in their name.
+Individuals continue to memorialize the passing of loved ones who cherished the out-of-doors by asking that donations be made to our organization in their name.
 This year we lost a very special member, past-President Keith Chain.
-His family selected CU for this honor and we are indeed indebted to their kindness (see a longer write up in the March Reporter, posted on our website).
+His family selected CU to receive honorariums and we are indeed indebted to their kindness (see a longer write up in the March Reporter, posted on our website).